lidorBaraens110/todo-list-react-redux-styledcomponent/README.md

 in this page you can add todos make them done or delete them also you can delete this category permanently.

-you can navigate between categoris and all the data still be available for thaks to redux-persist.
+you can navigate between categoris and all the data still be available thaks to redux-persist.

 i hope you enjoy
 L.B